 The first thing to do is to start making all of your monthly payments on time if you don’t already do so.
-Payment history is the biggest part of your credit report, accounting for 35% of your score.
-This includes credit cards, loans, mortgage, utilities, and even your cell phone bill.
+Payment history is the most significant part of your credit report, accounting for 35% of your score.
+This includes credit cards, personal loans, home loans, utilities, and even your cell phone bill.
 Once you have that under control, start paying down any existing debt.

 Your credit utilization ratio accounts for 30% of your credit score, meaning you’re not just judged on the amount you owe, but also on the amount you have borrowed compared to the amount you are allowed to borrow.

 If your credit cards let you borrow up to $10,000 and your balance is $4,000, your credit utilization ratio is 40%.
 Most lenders want to see this number under 30% so if you’re above that, try to make extra payments to get your ratio in a healthier range.